Faruk372742/Faruk372742/README.md

 ### Hi there, I'm Faruk Avcı 👋

 ### About
-Senior computer engineering student at Istanbul Technical University
+New Grad Computer Engineering Student at Istanbul Technical University
-  - 3.97/4.00 GPA 🥇
+  - 3.97/4.00 GPA
+  - Rank: 1 🥇

 ### Software Development Experience
 My software development experience in the industry: